Photos

 7th Generation:

 John Ellison Dunham was born on January 26, 1800 in Woodbridge, Middlesex Co., New Jersey.
-He died after 1871 in New Mexico.
+He died after 1871, probably in New Mexico.

 Father: Henry Dunham